AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - CRDTs (Conflict-free Replicated Data Types)
 - Actor model, SmallTalk, Erlang

-To fully understand this theory, you **must** have a solid understanding of these topics:
+To fully understand this theory, you **must** have a solid or a least none-intro level understanding of these topics:
 - How GPT and BERT are trained and work during inference.
 - What is message passing and implications of it.
 - What is commitment semantics in databases and distributed systems.